Psychonauts 2: Plot

 After capturing Loboto and recovering Truman's comatose body, Raz joins the other Psychonauts inside Loboto's mind to learn his co-conspirator's identity, but they find his psyche secured against their efforts.
 However, Raz sees a vision of a woman whom Sasha identifies as Maligula, a cruel hydrokinetic who flooded and destroyed the nation of Grulovia's capital.
 Maligula was believed killed by the Psychic Six, but her followers, the Deluginists, have looked to necromancy to resurrect her.
 The senior agents suspect a double agent within the Psychonauts aided Loboto in kidnapping Truman.

 At the Motherlobe, Hollis assigns Raz to work as an intern in the mail room under Nick.
 Raz finds Nick's brainless body and a key to a room at the Lady Luctopus Casino.
 During a training exercise, Raz uses his powers to convince Hollis to bring the interns on the mission.
-However, he brings out Hollis's latent gambling addiction and is forced to undo this to get the mission back on track.
+However, he inadvertently causes her to develop a gambling addiction and is forced to battle an incarnation of Lady Luctopus herself inside Hollis' mind to undo this to get the mission back on track.
 Inside the room, Raz finds evidence of the Deluginists and a slip of paper indicating Lili as the double agent.